Our PPT family mourns the recent passing of Paul O’Hanlon, Board member and co-founder. His spirit will live in our organizing forever.

 Laura Chu Wiens

-Paul was the best kind of stubborn, clear minded about the obstacles to surviving, to participating, to thriving in this world, and he refused to let them stand.
+Paul was the best kind of stubborn, clear minded about the obstacles to surviving, to participating, to thriving in this world, and refusing to let them stand.
 At the outset of his role with PPT, he blocked Fifth and Wood Street downtown to demand action and state funding for transit along with 11 other PPT members – and took an arrest for this civil disobedience.
 Or rather, he would have, but Pittsburgh police didn’t have a van that could accommodate his wheelchair and so turned him loose.
 Paul offered to roll to the jail himself, and they still refused.
 And so Paul went home on the bus, but as his spouse Lori describes it, he was so agitated that the others were in jail without him that he turned around, caught the next bus, and went right to the jail so that he could be together with the others in solidarity.

 While this is an example of his courage, his activism was steady, strategic and long-term.
 Paul organized alongside community members up and down the Mon Valley to prevent the cuts to the 61 A,B,C buses in 2017, he was part of the braintrust of members that developed PPT’s Fair Fares platform in 2019.
 He called on PPT to join him in a lawsuit to compel ridehailing companies to provide accessible vehicles under the ADA in 2020.
 He guided our work for accessible stops and shelters, and around affordable housing, and against the proliferation of private transportation tech.
-He was a mentor and a friend, and I am grateful to have had him to guide my organizing growth.

 Any one of these organizing efforts would be impressive enough in its own right- but PPT was only one very small part of the legacy that he leaves behind.
 From founding Ballots for Patients, whose work continues through the leadership of Alisa Grishman and Access Mob, to organizing tenants and advocating for more expansive use of Section 8 homeownership opportunities, to participating in a commission for Wilkinsburg’s home rule charter, to laying the groundwork for so much of the disability rights gains in Southwest PA over the last half century, Paul O’Hanlon was somehow both the mildest and fiercest force to be reckoned with.
 He is survived by his spouse Lori and son Sam, and by all of us- we will continue the movement in his memory.